How To Properly Ground And Shield Your Guitar

 Ground Loop 1

-We expect to ground all of our pots by soldering a wire to the back of each one, but we can accidentally create a ground loop if we do.
+We can ground our volume pots and tone pots by soldering a wire to the back of each one, but we can accidentally create a ground loop if we do.
 Take a look at Fig 1.

 Fig 1